Sleep Apnea

 How is sleep apnea treated?

 CPAP therapy is often the first recommended treatment for sleep apnea.
 While CPAP is effective, many people have trouble getting used to having air blown through their mouth and nose.
-A good alternative is a custom-fit sleep appliance.
-It will fit comfortably in your mouth while you sleep, gently moving your lower jaw forward to keep your air passages open.
+For some cases, a custom-fit sleep appliance is a good alternative.
+It will fit comfortably in your mouth while you sleep, moving your lower jaw forward to keep your air passages open.

 How does sleep apnea affect the body?